madhatter68/JackRouter/README.md

 # JackBridge (former "JackRouter")
 ## About
 This is an alternative to jackrouter for MacOS.
-JackBridge acts as virtual (currently 2in-4out) audio interfece connected to Jackaudio server directly.
+JackBridge acts as a virtual audio interface (currently 2in-4out) connected to Jackaudio server directly.
 Even though the master clock of JackBridge becomes synchronized with Jack server, Core Audio Applications connected via JackBridge is out of jackaudio connection graph scope.
 Therefore, I changed the name from "Router" to "Bridge".

 NOTE: This is still experimental prototype implementation.
-Please be careful to use it.
+Please be careful using it.

 ## Changes
 - Master clock synchronization with Jack server